glibaniosr/ORCA_run/README.md

 Only input is obligatory, default output = input-basename.out.

 -a is to copy any additional files to the run directory. i.e. .gbw files to read molecular orbitals or .xyz files for multiple xyz structures runs.
-If you need **MORE** than one -a file, the multiple files **MUST** be specified between double quotesand separated by spaces.
+If you need **MORE** than one -a file, the multiple files **MUST** be specified between double quotes and separated by spaces.

 > -a "file1.gbw file2.xyz"